 LING 5040.
 INTRODUCTION TO GENERATIVE PHONOLOGY.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: ESPA 4202.
+Prerequisites: LING 4010 or ESPA 4201 or INGL 3225 or authorization of the Director of the Department.

 Study of phonological structures in natural languages, with particular attention to Spanish.
 Description and classification of articulate sounds and distinctive features of segments and suprasegments.
 Representation of phonological rules, feature geometry, intonation, and metrical stress.
 Analysis of phonological patterns and processes as well as prosodic structures through the application of recent generative phonological theories.